 — Chris Evans (@ChrisEvans) September 14, 2018

 “This nation was founded on one principle above all else: the requirement that we stand up for what we believe, no matter the odds or consequences.” – Captain America

 For more details, always remember to check our website.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!